AromaticRing/smart-obstacle-avoidance-car/README.md

-Based on the code provided, here is a new README file for your project.

 # 🤖 Autonomous Obstacle Avoidance Robot with Servo Scanning

 An Arduino-based robotic car that uses an ultrasonic sensor on a servo motor to intelligently detect obstacles and navigate its environment.